wernerschuler/Deploying-Active-Directory/README.md

   **1. Create the Domain Controller VM named DC-1:**
   - Go to portal.azure.com --> Virtual machines --> Create, then Azure virtual machine
   - Create a Resource group
-  - Give the VM a name of DC-1
+  - Give the VM the name of DC-1
   - Set your region
   - Set Image to Windows Server 2022
   - Set Size to 2 vcpu or more